11+ Financed Properties — Past the Conventional Cap

 Does the 10-property cap apply per LLC or per person?

-Are non-financed properties (paid-in-full) counted?
+Are non-financed properties counted?

-No — only financed 1–4 unit residential investment properties count toward the 10.
+No. Only financed 1–4 unit residential investment properties count toward the 10.
 Properties you own outright don't reduce your remaining capacity.

 What if I'm at exactly 10?